 Oklahoma: DeVry University is authorized to offer degree programs by the Oklahoma State Regents for Higher Education, 655 Research Parkway, Suite 200, Oklahoma City, 73104, 405-225-9100.

-Oregon: DeVry University is a unit of a business corporation authorized by the state of Oregon to offer and confer the academic degrees noted here, following a determination that state academic standards will be satisfied under OAR 583-030.
-Inquiries concerning the standards or school compliance may be directed to the Office of Degree Authorization, 775 Court St., NE Salem, Oregon 97301.
+Oregon: This school is a unit of a business corporation authorized by the State of Oregon to offer and confer the academic degrees described herein, following a determination that state academic standards will be satisfied under OAR chapter 583, division 30.
+Inquiries concerning the standards or school compliance may be directed to the Commission 775 Court St NE; Salem, OR 97301.

 Pennsylvania: DeVry is approved and authorized to operate by the Pennsylvania Department of Education, 333 Market Street, Harrisburg 71726, 717-783-9255.
 In Pennsylvania, instructional hours for all courses scheduled to meet on days falling on recognized holidays will be made up by one or more of the following deemed appropriate by the faculty and approved by the dean of academic affairs: lengthened class sessions, pre-course readings, team projects, group meetings.